 Vankleek Hill Tulip Fields

-Visit this family-owned tulip farm with over 300 000 bulbs resulting in rows and rows of brightly coloured flowers and pick your own bouquet!
-Details
+- Visit Ouimet Farms known for its 7-acre corn maze and family-friendly activities.
+It is the new location for over 300 000 bulbs resulting in rows and rows of brightly coloured flowers and pick your own bouquet!

 More ideas: